benjaminhoffman/web-performance-optimizations/README.md

 - the page responds, on average, to _most_ user input in a reasonable amount of time

 Note: this measurement is listed as beta, it is still under discussion.  [link](https://docs.google.com/document/d/1GGiI9-7KeY3TPqS3YT271upUVimo-XiL5mwWorDUD4c/edit#heading=h.k3n425u3ax8x)

+### **Time to Interactive (TTI):** when a webpage can be interacted with
+TTI represents the time it takes for the page to become interactive _from the perspective of the user_ and not necessarily when the page is officially done loading.
+That's an important distinction... remember we care about _perceived_ loading time, not actual loading time.
+TTI identifies the point at which the page's initial JS is loaded and the main thread is idle (free of long tasks).
+It's the point at which your application is both visually rendered and capable of reliably responding to user input.

 ### **Consistently Interactive (CI):** when a webpage is completely and delightfully interactive